androvonx95/AttixOS/doc/CONFIG.md

 # Configuration Guide

-PearlOS prides itself in its configuration.
+attixOS prides itself in its configuration.
 It is incredibly easy to use and create new configurations with!
 Follow this quick tutorial to learn how to make your own!

 ## Tutorial